arsenetar/dupeguru/help/en/contribute.rst

 So, whatever your skills, if you're interested in contributing to dupeGuru, please do so.
-Normally, this documentation should be enough to get you started, but if it isn't, then **please**, `let me know`_ because it's a problem that I'm committed to fix.
+Normally, this documentation should be enough to get you started, but if it isn't, then **please**, open a discussion at https://github.com/arsenetar/dupeguru/discussions.
 If there's any situation where you'd wish to contribute but some doubt you're having prevent you from going forward, please contact me.
 I'd much prefer to spend the time figuring out with you whether (and how) you can contribute than taking the chance of missing that opportunity.